devotuoma/Graduate-Admission-Prediction-in-India/README.md

 1. Data acquisition and preparation: Download the dataset from Kaggle.com and prepare the data for analysis using Python libraries such as Pandas and NumPy.

+2. Data analysis: Perform data analysis on the cleaned data using techniques such as exploratory data analysis to uncover insights to use in model building and evaluation.
+3. Visualize model complexity to check how it works.
+4. Results and Recommendation: Create a PowerPoint slide with visualizations and metrics to summarize the key findings of the analysis, along with clear and concise explanations.